Answered By: Darcy Gervasio

 What If You Can't Find The Email Tool?

 Sometimes the email option is tricky to find.
-Here's some tips for emailing articles to yourself from databases without an obvious "email" icon:
+In databases without an obvious "email" icon, you can:

-• Look for "share" or "view" options instead.
+• Look for "share" or "all options" instead.
 Often, the email button is hidden under "Share."

 • Look for options to "email to a friend" or "share with a colleague."
-Put your own email address in for the "friend".
+Enter your own email address as the "friend."

-• You can always download a PDF and attach it to an email that you send to yourself in Outlook, Gmail, or another email client.
+• Download the PDF and attach it to an email that you send to yourself in Outlook, Gmail, or another email client.
+When sending articles this way...

-• If you go that route, make sure you save the citation information by using the "Cite" or "Citation" feature of the database to copy and paste the article's full information.
+• Make sure you save the citation information using the "Cite" or "Citation" feature of the database.

-• Copy the permalink or DOI into an email an send it to yourself.
+• Copy the permalink, "stable link," or DOI into your email as well.